adatamonk/gcamxml/README.md

 Notes:
  - RAW SENSOR setting has a bug at the moment that causes crashes in selfie mode
  - RAW10 XMLs are good daily drivers with little to no crashes
+ - XMLs with "NS" are designed to be used in Night Sight mode (low light) only
  - App crashing?
 Go to **Settings > Advanced > Fix** | Set **RAW Format** to **RAW10** | Set **Viewfinder Format** to **JPEG**
  - Motion Function not working?
 Set **RAW Format** to **RAW SENSOR**